MicrosoftLearning/mslearn-azure-ai-developer/instructions/azure-app-auth/02-graph-user-profile.md

 ## Clean up resources

-Now that you finished the exercise, you should delete the app registration you created earlier.
+Now that you finished the exercise, you should delete the cloud resources you created to avoid unnecessary resource usage.

-1. In the Azure portal, navigate to the app registration you created.
+1. In your browser navigate to the Azure portal [https://portal.azure.com](https://portal.azure.com); signing in with your Azure credentials if prompted.
+1. Navigate to the resource group you created and view the contents of the resources used in this exercise.
-1. On the toolbar, select **Delete**.
+1. On the toolbar, select **Delete resource group**.
-1. Confirm the deletion.
+1. Enter the resource group name and confirm that you want to delete it.

+> **CAUTION:** Deleting a resource group deletes all resources contained within it.
+If you chose an existing resource group for this exercise, any existing resources outside the scope of this exercise will also be deleted.